Terms of Reference

 In case of any questions regarding this consultancy or to apply for consideration, kindly use the following e-mail address: firstname.lastname@example.org

-In an effort to mitigate bias in the recruitment process, Kaizen is utilizing Career.place, an anonymous candidate screening process for all of our HQ based roles.
-Upon submitting an application, candidates will receive an email from Career.place, prompting them to go through the anonymous screening.
+For candidates applying for positions based in Kaizen's office in Washington, DC, we utilize career.place to mitigate bias in the recruitment process.
+Upon submitting an application, candidates will receive an email from career.place, prompting them to go through the anonymous screening.
 In order to be considered for a role, candidates must respond to career.place and proceed with the application.
+We do not currently use career.place for project positions outside of the United States.

-At The Kaizen Company, we find strength in our diversity.
+At Kaizen, A Tetra Tech Company, we find strength in our diversity.
 We are committed to creating and sustaining an inclusive working environment in which everyone has an equal opportunity to fulfill their potential.
 We know that we can only do development differently if we are open to and inclusive of new and unique perspectives.
 We encourage candidates of all abilities, ages, gender identities and expressions, national origins, races and ethnicities, religious beliefs, and sexual orientations to apply.
 Further, we urge parents and non-parents, married and unmarried, those from different or non-traditional educational backgrounds, and persons of all other diverse identities or experiences to apply.
-The Kaizen Company is an equal opportunity employer.
+Kaizen is an equal opportunity employer.